worldamazing/plan/README.md

 - [**Alexei's Transformation**](docs/case-study-alexei.md): From a war leader to a global peacemaker, illustrating personal and policy transformations.

 ## Call To Action
 > Join us in uniting diverse perspectives, skills, and passions to drive global change.
-Your involvement is essential in shaping a just, sustainable, and innovative future for all.

-### CTA: General
+### CTA: All Humans of All Ages and Abilities
 > From thinkers to leaders, to those seeking redemption, each human is crucial in our collective mission.
+Regardless of your present circumstances or past behavior, the involvement of everyone is essential for the success of the GI.
 - [**Global Citizens**](docs/cta-global-citizens.md): A broad appeal to all members of the global community to join in fostering a sustainable and equitable world.
 - [**Thinkers**](docs/cta-thinkers.md): An invitation for deep thinkers and philosophers to harness their intellect in shaping global policies.
 - [**Lovers**](docs/cta-lovers.md): Encouraging those who lead with love and empathy to spread their warmth and understanding within the GI.